Australia’s Aboriginal people have a continuous history spanning more than 50,000 years, one of the oldest living cultures on the planet.

 For more information visit.

-Indigenous Connection @ Luxury Lodges of Australia
+Aboriginal Connection @ Luxury Lodges of Australia

 Many of the Luxury Lodges of Australia are located in parts of the Australian landscape of especial significance to our Aboriginal culture.
 Lodge activities can include exclusive or private access to some of these people, places, artworks and uniquely Australian stories.